wildmountainfarms/maintenance-thing/README.md

 * Change the oil in the car
   * Requires "car tools", acts upon "the car"
 * Do an equalize charge of the batteries using the generator

+Maintenance tasks can also have results associated with them, which after all results are completed, the scheduled task (described below) is "done".
+For instance:
+* fixing the car
+  * status: "success" or "failed".
+  * completed: date
+* report how many bags of dog food we have in storage
+  * count: non-negative integer
+* take the car to shop
+  * cost of repair: non-negative number

 ### Assign Method
 An "assign method" is a concept in maintenance thing.
 Examples: